NuxiiGit/go-scrape/README.md

 # go-crawl

-A simple web crawler written in Go.
+A web crawler written in Go, which offers various methods of retreiving site and file information.